 - Celebrate Achievements

 You need to develop a celebratory culture in your business.
 Each company has its own culture and manner of doing things.
 Some are more formal than others.
-Nonetheless, regardless of where you lie on that spectrum, it’s critical to celebrate your people.
+Nonetheless, regardless of where you lie on that spectrum, it’s critical to celebrate your people, whether it’s with crystal trophies or other forms of recognition.

 For example, if a long-term employee departs, consider having a farewell party.
 There are many going away party ideas for coworker you can explore.
 Also, if your sales staff achieves record sales in a given month, don’t ignore it.
 Instead, make a big deal of it and celebrate your achievement.
 This demonstrates how much you value them and their contributions to the success of your organization.